6. Multiplicative Functionals#

 where \({\widetilde L}_t\) is a multiplicative martingale.

 The factorization of a multiplicative functional described in Theorem 6.1 is a counterpart to the Proposition 4.1 decomposition of an additive functional.
-We used the martingale in Proposition 4.1 to identify the permanent component of an additive functional in Chapter Processes with Markovian increments.
+We used the Proposition 4.1 martingale to identify the permanent component of an additive functional in Chapter Processes with Markovian increments.
 In this chapter, we shall use the multiplicative martingale isolated by Theorem 6.1 to represent a change of probability measure.
-The fact that the additive martingale \(Y= \log(M)\) has a variance that grows linearly over time contributes a component to the exponential trend of the multiplicative functional \(M\) along with a martingale component.
+That the additive martingale \(Y= \log(M)\) has a variance that grows linearly over time contributes a component to the exponential trend of the multiplicative functional \(M\) along with a martingale component.
 The following log-linear, log-normal model displays relevant mechanics.

 Consider a stationary \(X\) process and an additive \(Y\) process described by the VAR